Packera millefolium: Habitat

 The species is often found at higher elevations on dry and rocky surfaces such as cliffs, slopes, rocky outcrops, and granitic domes.
 Since it is a Ragwort, Packera millefolium, typically colonizes in patches in open habitats, and it thrives in environments that receive at least 870 mm of rainfall a year.

-Species Interaction
+Species interaction

-The flowers are known to attract bees and butterflies that could aid in the plants pollination process.
+P. millefolium is capable of both self-pollination and cross-pollination, so its flowers attract bees and butterflies that could aid in the plants pollination process.
 Butterflies land on the ray flowers in search of nectar while bees follow suit.
-Smaller insects are useful for quickly visiting a lot of individual's flower heads which helps the plant in instances of self pollinating.
-Contrastingly, large insects cover larger distances and visit more varieties of plants which helps to cross-pollinate.
-Both instances are helpful since the species is a perennial herb that seeds and sexually reproduces.
+Smaller insects frequently visit numerous flower heads in a short period of time which can aid in self-pollination.
+Larger insects travel greater distances and visit a wider variety of plants which can facilitate cross-pollination.
+Both instances are helpful since the species is a perennial herb that can seed and sexually reproduces.
 Often times, dispersal is carried out by wind, animals, and gravity.

 Not many mammals have been known to feed on the species which is likely due to it being a Ragwort.
-Ragworts are know to exhibit toxic effects on animals that consume it.
-Effects can very harmful, and even strong enough to cause death.
+Ragworts are known to exhibit toxic effects on animals that consume it.
+Effects can be very harmful, and even strong enough to cause death.